brijrajmenor/NFC/README.md

 # NFC
 NFC is an Android application designed to read and write NFC tags for a loyalty program.
-The app securely stores and updates loyalty points on NFC tags using RC4 encryption.
+The app securely stores and updates loyalty points on NFC tags.

 # 📲 **NFC - Loyalty App**